 - No time to check the vehicle prior to auction start

 - Modification of some kind that can`t be confirmed.

 # / $ / * – Mileage not confirmed.
 If any of these symbols shows beside the listed mileage, then the auction house is not confirming the vehicle’s mileage.
 This could be due to an odometer swap, 5 digit odometer or simply because it is very old.
 Many vehicles with unconfirmed mileage have accurate clocks, it is just an auction formality.
 Please have us confirm for you.

 Please send us any links you would like translated to [email protected]

 These grades are often written below the auction grade on the sheets.
-The grades given are 5 through 1 with A and 5 being the best condition.
+The grades are given 5 through 1, and A through E, with 5 and A being the best condition.
 They resemble the grading above

 Auction Sheet Abbreviations

 - FA/AT – Automatic transmission

 - SR – Sunroof